updated

 We are off grid except for internet, but that is limited.
 Emails and browsing, no streaming or downloading available.

 We eat from our farm as much as possible.
-This means chicken, lamb, eggs, veggies in season, goat milk when we have it, etc. We are not able to cater for vegetarians or vegans, sorry.
+This means chicken, lamb, pork, eggs, veggies and fruit in season, goat milk when we have it, etc. We are not able to cater for vegetarians or vegans, sorry.

 We are in a very small town.
 There is not much to do in town, pretty much nothing.
-We do some volunteer work in the community, and had a small craft gift shop and art gallery, which is currently closed, but hopefully opening again soon.
+We do some volunteer work in the community, and help neighbours when they need it.

-We are crafters.
-We visit the (sort of) local markets on Saturdays.
-We also volunteer in the town op shop one day a week.
+We explore the area, visit markets and beaches, and spot platypus in the local river.
 We try to have most of our time on the farm with our animals, gardens and wildlife.

 We always have big and small projects going on.
-Come learn about our permaculture farm, help with the animals, make soap, milk a goat, enjoy the campfire.
+Come learn about our permaculture farm, help with the animals, build stuff, milk a goat, enjoy the campfire and have a firebath under the stars.

 We are a small family hobby farm, not a commercial business.